 How to Use The Best Weeknight Pasta Sauce

 This sauce is, of course, awesome with any shape of pasta.
 Or over roasted vegetables!
 You don’t have to do a whole eggplant like I did in the past, I would love this sauce ladled over a pile of cubed roasted vegetables for a delightful low-carb meal.
+Check out my Roasted Eggplant with Meat Sauce.

 This sauce is incredibly simple and doesn’t require much attention as it cooks.
 What makes this sauce so good when it’s so simple?
 Two things: butter and a minimum 30 minute simmer.
 The 30 minute simmer is the key to dulling down the overly bright acidic flavors of the crushed tomatoes and helps caramelize the natural sugars into a deep, subtle sweetness.
 The butter adds body and a slight creaminess, which again, helps balance the natural acids in the tomatoes.
 You need both elements to make this sauce.
 Without one or the other you’ll just have a run of the mill red sauce and, well, that’s just nothing to write home (or blog) about.